indieopensource/open-dev-time-block/terms.md

 #### <a id="Copyleft_When_Required"></a>Copyleft When Required

-If the terms of a _Public License_, such as a copyleft license, require the work be licensed under particular terms, the terms for that work are the most permissive terms possible that meet that requirement.
+If the terms of a _Public License_, such as a copyleft license, require the work be licensed under particular terms, the terms for that work are the terms required.

 #### <a id="Match_Existing_Licenses"></a>Match Existing Licenses